CoreyGinnivan/urbanplate/source/recipes/sweet-potato-and-lentil-kofta.html.markdown

     Juice of Half a Lemon: ''
     Greek Yoghurt: ''
 steps:
     - First we're going to get the sweet potatoes going.
 Add some olive oil to a pan on medium-high heat and add the sweet potatoes.
-Cook for about 15 minutes or until soft.
+Stir occasionally and cook for about 15 minutes or until soft.
     - Drain and wash your lentils, then add them to a food processor along with the walnuts.
-Pulse until almost mince-like.
+Pulse until mince-like.
     - Add oil to another pan on medium-high heat and then add your lentil mixture.
 Cook for about 10 minutes stirring occasionally.
 When done, set aside in a big mixing bowl.
     - When your sweet potatoes are cooked and softened, add in to the food processor and blitz until smooth.
 Add this to your lentil mixture.
     - Finally the last part of the Koftas!
 Add your onions, garlic cloves, 1 capsicum, chili and parsley in to to food processor and pulse until small chunks, almost paste-like.
 Add this to your mixing bowl and combine with the lentil/sweet potatoes, set aside.